Raghaveshwara Bharati: Sannyasa and after

-Rape case

-Raghaveshwara Bharathi Swamy of the Ramachandrapura Math is accused of raping two people, including a minor.
-One woman, now in her 50s, had accused the seer of raping her 168 times between 2011 and 2014.
-The other rape case against Raghaveshwara is by a woman who alleged that he raped her when she was 15.
-He was acquitted of all the charges and the acquittal upheld by the Karnataka High Court.

 Religious thought and social responsibility

 He stresses the need to protect Vedic culture, and its activities along with other social activities.

-One of the plans instituted by him in the Mutts is Musti Bikshe Yojana wherein each devotee keeps a fist full of rice daily as gift to the Mutt, and collectively later feeds the needy and hunger, as old age orphans, hostels for homeless or at the time of natural calamity, etc.
+One of the plans instituted by him in the Maṭhs is Musti Bikshe Yojana wherein each devotee keeps a fist full of rice daily as gift to the Maṭh, and collectively later feeds the needy and hunger, as old age orphans, hostels for homeless or at the time of natural calamity, etc.

 He frequently conducts Rama Katha (Story of Rama) for the general public — a blend of discourse, dance, music and drawing — all that depict various incidents of Ramayana at various places.

 Eye hospital

 He established the Bharathiya Nethra Chikitshalya in Mujangavu, Kumbla in Kasaragod dist, to cater the need of rural eye patients, criss-crossing the boundaries of religion in social service.

 Preventing Mining at Ambaragudda

-Bharathi led a protest march by environmentalists against mining in and around Kodachadri.
+Sri Raghaveshwara Bharati led a protest march by environmentalists against mining in and around Kodachadri.
 For opposing mining activities, he has to face the ire of mining agencies.

 Under his Project Vanajeevana Yajna, thousands traditional and medicinal plants have been planted.
 Citizens are encouraged to plant at least five saplings every year under the project.

 At 2003, Manganese mining activities started at Ambaragudda (Kodachadri, Karnataka), situated at western ghats (India).
 Mine owners promised to build hospitals, roads for locals and got an approval for mining of 18 acres.
 But, they unearthed hundreds of acres of land unofficially.
-Sri Raghaveshwara Bharathi Swamiji of Ramachandrapura Mutt came to know about this matter and decided to fight against mining at Ambaragudda.
+Sri Raghaveshwara Bharathi Swamiji of Ramachandrapura Maṭh came to know about this matter and decided to fight against mining at Ambaragudda.
 He personally visited the place, looked at the casualty and created a stage called Kodachadri Sanjeevini to fight against mining.
 He brought locals, Forest officials, local MLAs into this stage and protested all over the place.
 As a result of this movement, forest department forfeit mining machines, equipments and stopped mining activities at Ambaragudda.
 Officials from Ministry of Environment visited the place and agreed upon casualty done to the environment.
 State High Court ordered to stop mining activities and encouraged to protect environment.
-On 16.05.2005, locals and devotees of mutt planted new plants at Ambaragudda.
+On 16.05.2005, locals and devotees of maṭh planted new plants at Ambaragudda.
 Swamiji had a life threat in this case and Karnataka State Government had appointed a gun man for his security.
 Today this place is announced as Natural Heritage Site by Biodiversity Board.